Something About Marla Maples

 Turns out that (I hope) this trail was made specifically for mountain/BMX bikers.
 I read that somewhere and it has to be true.
 The entire trail is just a series of S curves from the top to the bottom; many with embankments even.

 This continued all the way to the bottom, near where there are even some jumps purposely built into the trail.
 Hats off to Bozrah; what a great idea and very well executed.

 You know what’s not well executed?
 This page.
-If it was, I’d have bothered to stitch the following pictures together into a cool little I just Googled “gif maker” and learned I can do this now:
+If it was, I’d have bothered to stitch the following pictures together into a cool little gif.
+Oh well.

 This last jump took us to the final two banked turns and then out to the main trail to the car.
 I’m pretty sure that we hiked this entire property faster than anyone other than real trail runners.
 But when you take to the woods with a ninja, you simply have no choice.